sk97045/booknotes/system-design/system-design-interview/chapter12 - Design a News Feed System/README.md

 Here's some of the main endpoints.
  * `POST /v1/me/feed` - publish a post.
 Payload includes `content` + `auth_token`.
  * `GET /v1/me/feed` - retrieve news feed.
 Payload includes `auth_token`.
+ * getFollowers(userId)
+ * getFollowing(userId)

+## Database
+Two pieces of information
+  * User-Follower ID
+  * User-Following ID

+Both of these are important to answer getFollowers and getFollowing.
+But we can't store both and index both in separate Dbs as that would need us to implement Distributed transaction like 2PC.
+Better solution would be to use streaming approach where we use ChangeDataCapture(CDC) to update both the user-follower and user-following.

 ## Feed publishing
 ![feed-publishing](images/feed-publishign.png)